firebase/firebase-android-sdk/health-metrics/benchmark/README.md

 If not all of them are required, comment out irrelevant ones for faster build and test time.

-**Note**: An empty Android app (named `baseline`) will be created during runtime for baseline comparison, even though it is not listed in [config.yaml](config.yaml).
-This app can also be used as a skeleton for setting up a more complex benchmark testing app.

 ## Run benchmark tests

 ### Prerequisite